Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

 for training, the agent will be better suited to adapt (with higher performance) to future unseen variations of the enviornment

-_Variations of the 3D Ball environment._
+_Example of variations of the 3D Ball environment._

 Ball scale of 0.5          |  Ball scale of 4
 :-------------------------:|:-------------------------: